 Salaries are reviewed annually, taking account of benchmarks derived from equivalent private sector pay levels.
 During the year particular consideration has been given to the issues faced by staff working increased hours and weekends on the programme to strengthen IT infrastructure.
 The DMO has a policy to recognise those staff who have performed well in their roles through the payment of one-off performance related awards.
-Any awards are assessed annually by the DMO Pay Committee, are determined by individual performance management process and are aligned to the policy for public sector pay.
+Any awards are assessed annually by the DMO Pay Committee, are determined by individual performance and criteria associated with the DMO's performance management process and are aligned to the policy for public sector pay.